Bilateral Relations

 Agreements

-- Between the Government of the Republic of Armenia and the Government of the United States of America on trade relations (signed in April 2, 1992, entered into force April 7, 1992)
+- Between the Government of the Republic of Armenia and the Government of the United States of America on trade relations (signed on April 2, 1992, entered into force April 7, 1992)

-- Between the Government of the Republic of Armenia and the Government of the United States of America on investment incentive (signed in April 2, 1992, entered into force April 2, 1992)
+- Between the Government of the Republic of Armenia and the Government of the United States of America on investment incentive (signed on April 2, 1992, entered into force April 2, 1992)

-- Between the Government of the Republic of Armenia and the Government of the United States of America concerning cooperation in the area of counter proliferation of weapons of mass destruction (signed in July 24, 2000, entered into force November 25, 2002)
+- Between the Government of the Republic of Armenia and the Government of the United States of America concerning cooperation in the area of counter-proliferation of weapons of mass destruction (signed on July 24, 2000, entered into force November 25, 2002)

-- Between the Government of the Republic of Armenia and the Government of the United States of America on status of the Quality Schools International (signed in October 5, 2009)
+- Between the Government of the Republic of Armenia and the Government of the United States of America on status of the Quality Schools International (signed on October 5, 2009)

-- Agreement Between the Government of the Republic of Armenia and the Government of the United States of America on science and technology cooperation (signed in November 3, 2009)
+- Agreement between the Government of the Republic of Armenia and the Government of the United States of America on science and technology cooperation (signed on November 3, 2009)

-- Agreement between the Department of Defense of the United States of America and the Ministry of Emergency Situations of the Republic of Armenia Concerning Cooperation in the Area of Prevention of Proliferation of Technology, Pathogens and Expertise that Could Be Used in the Development of Biological Weapons (singed in September, 2010)
+- Agreement between the Department of Defense of the United States of America and the Ministry of Emergency Situations of the Republic of Armenia Concerning Cooperation in the Area of Prevention of Proliferation of Technology, Pathogens and Expertise that Could Be Used in the Development of Biological Weapons (signed in September 2010)

-- Trade and Investment Framework Agreement (singed in May 7, 2015)
+- Trade and Investment Framework Agreement (signed on May 7, 2015)

-- Agreement Between the Government of the Republic of Armenia and the Government of the United States of America on Foreign Account Tax Compliance (singed in February 12, 2018)
+- Agreement between the Government of the Republic of Armenia and the Government of the United States of America on Foreign Account Tax Compliance (signed on February 12, 2018)

-- Framework Agreement Between the Government of the Republic of Armenia and the Government of the State of California on Cooperation (singed in September 24, 2019)
+- Framework Agreement between the Government of the Republic of Armenia and the Government of the State of California on Cooperation (singed on September 24, 2019)

 Protocols

-- Protocol Amendments to the letter of Agreement on narcotics control and law enforcement of June 11, 2001 between the Government of the Republic of Armenia and the Government of the Republic of Armenia (signed in April 14, 2003 and September 19, 2008)
+- Protocol Amendments to the letter of Agreement on narcotics control and law enforcement of June 11, 2001, between the Government of the Republic of Armenia and the Government of the United States of America (signed on April 14, 2003, and September 19, 2008)

 Memorandums

-- Of the Government of the Republic of Armenia and the Government of the United States of America on US-Armenia Task Force (signed in January 27, 2000)
+- Of the Government of the Republic of Armenia and the Government of the United States of America on the USA-Armenia Task Force (signed on January 27, 2000)

-- Of the Government of the Republic of Armenia and the Government of the United States of America on social and health issues (signed in August 16, 2000)
+- Of the Government of the Republic of Armenia and the Government of the United States of America on social and health issues (signed on August 16, 2000)

 Other